1. These terms and conditions apply to all Schools registering, applying for funding or conducting activities under the Program.

 28. The School acknowledges and agrees that it is:

-not covered by any Sport Australia insurance, and that Teachers, Coaches and Organisations engaged by the School for the purpose of the Program, will not be covered by any Sport Australia insurance;
+not covered by any ASC insurance, and that Teachers, Coaches and Organisations engaged by the School for the purpose of the Program, will not be covered by any ASC insurance;

 responsible for enquiring as to the insurance carried by, or covering, each Teacher, Coach and Organisation, in connection with the Program activities conducted at the School; and